Common Signs of Postpartum Depression

 - Assess her awareness of her own behaviors

-- Take a PPD screening test or quiz
+- Take a postpartum depression screening test or quiz

-- Ask about treatment options including medication and therapies
+- Ask about postpartum depression treatment options involving psychiatry (e.g., antidepressants and therapy)

 With your help and support in watching for signs of postpartum depression, you can ensure your loved one gets the appropriate treatment she needs to recover from this terrible condition.